fitness-tribe/fitness-tribe-ai/README.md

 # Fitness Tribe API

-Fitness Tribe AI is an AI-powered fitness app designed for coaches and athletes.
-The app provides meal analysis by analyzing meal photos and detailed workout recommendations based on athlete profiles.
+Fitness Tribe AI is an AI-powered fitness API designed for coaches and athletes.
+The API provides meal analysis functionality by analyzing meal photos and an AI powered workout builder, which can generate workout plans based on athlete profiles.
+Fitness Tribe AI has been built the Gemini model.

 ## Features

-- **Meal Analysis**: Upload a photo of a meal to receive a detailed analysis of its calorie count and nutrient content.
+- **Meal Analysis**: Upload a photo of a meal to receive a detailed analysis of its ingredients and calorie count.
-- **Workout Recommendations**: Input your profile details to receive a personalized workout plan tailored to your fitness goals.
+- **Workout Builder**: Input an athlete's profile details to receive a personalized workout plan tailored to the athlete's fitness goal.

 ## Project Structure